 So let’s get to the bottom of it: What does a whiteboard challenge actually look like?
 How can you make sure you’re prepared to ace this part of the interview?
-We took these questions and more to Elizé Todd—UX product designer and educator (learn more at Elizé UX)—and we’ve got answers!
+We took these questions and more to Elizé Todd—UX product designer and coach (learn more at Elizé Presents)—and we’ve got answers!

 In this guide, we’ll unpack what exactly you can expect in a whiteboard challenge, what might surprise you, what mistakes to avoid, and how to successfully prepare for this important part of your UX interview process:

 - What’s the purpose of a whiteboard challenge?

 - Obstacles to overcome and mistakes to avoid

 - Five secrets to acing your next whiteboard challenge

 - Wrapping it all up

 According to Elizé, a whiteboard challenge is a design challenge that you complete in front of an interview team or hiring manager.
 This is a very common stage in the interview process for UX design roles, so it’s important to understand what elements are at play (and how to prepare for them).